opencog/external-tools/SUMO_importer/README.md

 SUMO importer
 ==============

-The sumo-importer script is used to convert the SUMO logical expressions into Atomse representation to import into the atomspace.
+The sumo-importer script is used to convert the SUMO logical expressions into atomese representation to import into the atomspace.

- - Run ./sumo-opencog.sh to get clone SUMO and generate the output file.
+- Run ./sumo-opencog.sh to clone SUMO and generate the output files.
- - It takes a few minute to convert all.
+- It takes a few minutes to convert them all.
- - When it finish, you will get sumo directory with a bunch of kif files and Output sub directory,
- - The output directory (sumo/output/) contains the atomse representations of each kif files.
+- When it finishes, you will get a sumo directory with a bunch of kif files and the output directory with a bunch of scheme files containing the atomese representations of each kif files.

 TODO lists:
 A bit more of a transformation, we need to end up with something that is more transparent for OpenCog algorithms like PLN to deal with.

 Improvements we discussed are:
 1. Change the predicate-argument format to be frame-based, like in the output of the Lojban parser

 2. where we have (instance x y), make sure that as well as (Inheritance x y) we also have (Inheritance x Definite) to indicate that x is a specific entity